What Is A Business Continuity Plan? [+ Template & Examples]

 A fire broke out in the break room.
 Do you have a fire alarm that alerts employees it's time to vacate?
 Do your employees know where the fire extinguishers are located in the building?
 Do they know where to evacuate to?
 What plans do you have in place post-fire in case the worst is realized for your physical office?

-Ultimately, you have to protect your staff and create an environment where they can do their best work instead of worrying about threats to their person.
+I like to think of it this way: Threats can’t be avoided.
+Ultimately, the idea is to create an environment where employees can do their best work instead of worrying about threats.
 The image above is an example of how employers can help their employees prepare for both family emergencies as well as business ones.

 Here are examples of safety risks your business continuity plan should account for: